Energie per la Scuola: businesses and schools together for energy transition

 The vocational skills that the program helps to acquire are that of cable pullers, operators skilled in medium (MV) and low voltage (LV) splicing and termination, operators who assemble secondary substations and Pole Transfer Posts (PTPs), and low-voltage live wire operators.
 The objective is for the participants, over time, to be able to perform all roles in complete safety.

-Energie per la Scuola aims not only to bring deeper knowledge of the electrical power sector into classrooms but also to highlight the job opportunities that the energy transition brings with it.
+Energie per la Scuola aims to enter the classroom not just to provide more in-depth information about the electricity sector, but also as a way to highlight the work opportunities that energy transition brings with it